-The Flea Theater is working towards the rehabilitation of an existing commercial building at 20 Thomas Street to create a performing arts center with theaters, administrative offices and other related spaces.
-This will enable The Flea to enhance its ability to provide more opportunities for artists, increase audience attendance, and to maintain and develop new and long-term partnerships with other theater groups.
+The Flea Theater is working towards the rehabilitation of an existing commercial building, at 20 Thomas Street to create a performing arts center with theaters, administrative offices and other related spaces.
+This project continues on schedule and will enable The Flea to enhance its ability to provide more opportunities for artists, increase audience attendance, and to maintain and develop new and long-term partnerships with other theater groups.
+A reimbursement request for \$75,971 was paid this quarter.